Georgia Wildlife Resources Division

 |RAINBOW & BROWN TROUT|

-The past three years have not been easy for the trout in the Toccoa River downstream of Blue Ridge Dam.
+The past four years have not been easy for the trout in the Toccoa River downstream of Blue Ridge Dam.
 As a coldwater species, trout rely on the cold releases that come from the depths of Blue Ridge Lake in order to survive hot Georgia summers.
-Warm water released during necessary dam repairs during 2010 reduced the number of trout dramatically, but thanks to efforts of Georgia DNR, USFWS, and others who have worked hard to restock the fishery, those efforts are paying off.
+Warm water released during necessary dam repairs during 2010 reduced the number of trout dramatically, but thanks to efforts of Georgia DNR, USFWS, and others who have worked hard to restock the fishery.
 Overall numbers of trout are now nearly as abundant as they were in 2009, before the warm water event occurred.
-The majority of trout caught in 2013 will be in the 10 - 14 inch range, but don't be surprised to catch a few of the larger rainbow or brown for which the Toccoa is known.
+The majority of trout caught will be in the 10 - 14 inch range, but don't be surprised to catch a few of the larger rainbow or brown for which the Toccoa is known.
+Some true monters still lurk in the depths of the Toccoa.

 Wade fishermen typically target one of the four public access points in this section, including the TVA access points at Blue Ridge Dam and Curtis Switch, along with Tammen and Horseshoe Bend Parks.
 From Horseshoe Bend downstream to the TN state line the current slows and the habitat becomes less ideal for trout.
 Given the popularity of the Toccoa, access points are sometimes a bit crowded on weekends or holidays.
 Those looking for a more solitary fishing experience may choose to float the river between access points.
 Use caution when wading or floating, as water can rise rapidly and without warning.